Notes on How to Take Smart Notes

 For anyone working in a lab this book will make you believe that your job is not important, while I believe it is exactly the opposite.
 Without someone looking at how the world looks like, there is no way of progressing in science (in any science).
 And this is a message that Ahrens simply does not get right.
 The book itself is a collection of references to experimental work (of various qualities) to justify its claims.

-The book is a seminal work in the expanding field of knowledge management .
+The book may be a seminal work in the expanding field of knowledge management .
 However, less than half the book is about taking notes, the rest is focused on suggestions for students and people who want to write.
 It does not give any actionable advice, not even from Ahrens own personal experience.
 Having a meta-chapter discussing how he wrote a previous chapter would have killed it.

 Finally, another important topic that is barely covered is the limitation that the Zettelkasten has.
 Even though Ahrens mentions the example of Darwin to challenge our own thoughts, the notes themselves are prone to a myriad of biases, and the book does not provide a single insight on how to fight them.
 This is mostly due to the fact that the entirety of How to Take Smart Notes - Sönke Ahrens is based on a single example (Luhmann himself).
 Even though the book goes to great extents to find research to back its claims, the most crucial aspects are single-sourced.
 This may be just an extreme case of survivorship bias .